Learn how to relieve back pain when working from home with exercises, lumbar support and electrotherapy.

 Many of us are working from home and sitting for up to 8 hours each day.
 We must give our bodies the proper support to prevent back pain.
 This often comes in the form of a high-quality ergonomic desk chair with integrated lumbar support.
 It also typically comes with a hefty price tag.
 Luckily, there is a more affordable solution.

-The Dr. Ho's PerfectBack Rest is engineered with 16 pressure point massagers to soothe achy muscles.
-It makes any chair in the office, car and home a chair with the perfect back.
+Dr. Ho's PerfectBack Rest is engineered with 16 pressure point massagers to soothe achy muscles.
+It makes any chair in the office, car, and home a chair with the perfect back.
 It has an ergonomic curved shape to help restore the spine's natural curve while promoting a healthy posture.

 In addition to this, it can also use it as a spinal bridge to stretch the spine.
 All you need to do is lay the PerfectBack Rest on the floor and then slowly lower your back onto it.
 Relax in this position for up to 60 seconds to help elevate any back pain.